Sage/streamline-streams/lib/api.md

   Returns the value returned by the last `fn` call.
 * `count = stream.pipe(_, writer)`
   Pipes from `stream` to `writer`.
-  Returns the numer of entries that have been piped.
+  Returns the writer for chaining.
 * `stream = stream.transform(fn)`
   Inserts an asynchronous transformation into chain.
   This API is more powerful than `map` because the transformation function can combine results, split them, etc.